rdornas/siriemaplots/README.md

 <!-- badges: end -->

-The goal of `siriemaplots` is to provide an easy dashboard to visualize and download plots (tables and graphs) from Siriema results.
+The goal of `siriemaplots` is to provide an easy dashboard to visualize and download plots (tables and graphs) from Siriema’s results.

 ## Installation